PollyEdaline/hl2-pehp/README.md

 INSTALLATION
 ------------
 For now, you'll just have to download the file from Github manually.
-Make sure the file is placed in `steamapps\common\Half-Life 2\hl2_complete\cfg`
+Make sure the file is placed in: `steamapps\common\Half-Life 2\hl2_complete\cfg`

 TWEAKING
 ------